pawelkruzynski/docs/pages/storage_and_backup/object_storage/cold_archive_faq/guide.es-us.md

 Discover our dedicated Discord channel: <https://discord.gg/ovhcloud>.
 Ask questions, provide comments, and interact directly with the team that designs our storage and backup services.

 Join our [community of users](/links/community).

+**\***: S3 is a trademark of Amazon Technologies, Inc. OVHcloud’s service is not sponsored by, endorsed by, or otherwise affiliated with Amazon Technologies, Inc.